D-Pow/react-app-boilerplate/ReadMe.md

 * The service-worker both
     - Caches dynamically-generated files that contain hashes in them
     - Will update the app in a cache-then-network response so any changes will be shown in the next page load/refresh.
-* Processes SCSS files to CSS and post-processes the CSS to make it cross-browser
+* Processes SCSS files to CSS and post-processes the CSS to make it cross-browser functional
 * Allows both JavaScript and TypeScript codebases
 * Has front-end mocking system built in natively along with usage examples
+* All configurations are moved to the `config/` folder for cleaner root directory and purpose distinction

 Note: If using WebStorm, it doesn't properly interpret all of the tsconfig.json file because it contains comments, so add the following